-Matters on which we are report by exception

-- We have nothing to report in respect of the following matters in relation to which the Companies Act 2006 requires us to report required to to you if, in our opinion: - Adequate accounting records have not been kept by the Parent Company, or returns adequate for our audit have not been received from branches not visited by us; or - the Parent Company Financial Statements are not in agreement with the accounting records and returns; or - certain disclosures of Directors' remuneration specified by law are not made; or - we have not received all the information and explanations we require for our audit.
+Strategic report and our opinion, based on the work undertaken he course of the audit: Directors' report • the information given in the Strategic report and the Directors' report for the financial year for which the Financial Statements are prepared is consistent with the Financial Statements; and the Strategic report and the Directors' report have been prepared in accordance with applicable legal requirements.
+Matters on which we are follo have nothing to report in respect of the owing matters in relation to which the npanies Act 2006 requires us to report to required to you if, in our opinion: report by exception 1 Adequate accounting records have not been kept by the Parent Company, or returns adequate for our audit have not been received from branches not visited by us; or • the Parent Company Financial Statements are not in agreement with the accounting records and returns; or • certain disclosures of Directors' remuneration specified by law are not made; or we have not received all the information and explanations we require for our audit.